sinankalkan/CENG501-Spring2021/project_Uner/README.md

 5. Shi, Jianping, et al. "Hierarchical image saliency detection on extended CSSD." _IEEE transactions on pattern analysis and machine intelligence_ 38.4 (2015): 717-729.
 6. Li, Xiang, et al. "Fss-1000: A 1000-class dataset for few-shot segmentation." _Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition_.
 2020.
 7. Xu, Ning, et al. "Deep image matting." _Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition_.
 2017.
+8. Cheng, Ho Kei, et al. "CascadePSP: toward class-agnostic and very high-resolution segmentation via global and local refinement."
+Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
+2020.
+9. Kirillov, Alexander, et al. "Pointrend: Image segmentation as rendering."
+Proceedings of the IEEE/CVF conference on computer vision and pattern recognition.
+2020.

 # Contact